Blacksuan19/Scripts/README.md

 - sysinfo: print system info in a nice way (without logo).
 - tty-solarized-dark: make your tty solarized (copied form somewhere)
 - Spotify: control a runinng spotify instance
+- lyrics: show lyrics of spotify playing songs and other players (credit to @nick-parry)

 ### screenshot: